T04E - IRC

 Property income from rental contracts for permanent housing that was used as an AL establishment until 31st of December 2022, provided that the rental contract is signed until 31st of December 2024, will be exempt from IRC until 31st of December 2029.

-From 01/01/2024, corporate entities will have to pay tax installments and any other credits charged by AT (Finanças) exclusively through electronic payment methods.
+Corporate entities will have to pay tax instalments and any other credits charged by AT (Finanças) exclusively through electronic payment methods.

 For more information, please contact your accountant.